Qrlew/docs/index.md

     The clipped contributions are summed and perturbed with gaussian noise $\nu = \left(\nu_1,\ldots \nu_m\right) \sim \mathcal{N}\left(0, \sigma^2I_m\right)$:
     $$\widetilde{S_j} = \sum_{i=1}^n \overline{s_{i,j}} + \nu_j$$
     With $\sigma^2={\frac {2\ln(1.25/\delta )\cdot c^{2}}{\varepsilon ^{2}}}$.
-    Note that the vector of sums has $\ell^2$ *Global Sensitivity* of $c$, so this is an application of the *Gaussian Mechanism* (see: theorem A.1. in \cite{dwork2014algorithmic}) and the mechanism is $\varepsilon, \delta$-differentially private.
+    Note that the vector of sums has $\ell^2$ *Global Sensitivity* of $c$, so this is an application of the *Gaussian Mechanism* (see: theorem A.1. in {cite}`dwork2014algorithmic`) and the mechanism is $\varepsilon, \delta$-differentially private.
 \end{enumerate}

 ### Protecting grouping keys

 When the grouping keys from a are derived from the data, they are not safe for publication.
-Following \cite{korolova2009releasing, wilson2019differentially}, we use a mechanism called *$\tau$-thresholding* to safely release these grouping keys.
+Following {cite}`korolova2009releasing, wilson2019differentially`, we use a mechanism called *$\tau$-thresholding* to safely release these grouping keys.
 Note that, thanks to *range propagation* (see section~\ref{sec:range_propagation}), some groups are already public and need no differentially private mechanism to be published.
 Ultimately, the rewriting of: `SELECT sum(x) FROM table GROUP BY g WHERE g IN (1, 2, 3)` as a DP equivalent will not use *$\tau$-thresholding*, while `SELECT sum(x) FROM table GROUP BY g` will most certainly do if nothing more is known about `g` beforehand.

 To summarize the various mechanisms used in [qrlew](https://qrlew.github.io/) to date: the rewriting of *Reduces* with $PUP \rightarrow DP$ rules requires the use of *gaussian mechanisms* and *$\tau$-thresholding* mechanisms;
 then the DP mechanisms used in all the rewritings are aggregated by the [qrlew](https://qrlew.github.io/) rewriter as a composed mechanism.
-The overall privacy loss is aggregated in a RDP accountant \cite{mironov2017renyi}.
+The overall privacy loss is aggregated in a RDP accountant {cite}`mironov2017renyi`.

 ## Comparison to other systems

 There are a few existing open-source libraries for differential privacy.

-Some libraries focus on deep learning and *DP-SGD* \cite{abadi2016deep}, such as: *Opacus* \cite{yousefpour2021opacus}, *Tensorflow Privacy* \cite{TensorFlowPrivacy} or *Optax's DP-SGD* \cite{deepmind2020jax}. [qrlew](https://qrlew.github.io/) has a very different goal: analytics and SQL.
+Some libraries focus on deep learning and *DP-SGD* {cite}`abadi2016deep`, such as: *Opacus* {cite}`yousefpour2021opacus`, *Tensorflow Privacy* {cite}`TensorFlowPrivacy` or *Optax's DP-SGD* {cite}`deepmind2020jax`. [qrlew](https://qrlew.github.io/) has a very different goal: analytics and SQL.

-*GoogleDP* \cite{GoogleDP} is a library implementing many differentially private mechanisms in various languages (C++, Go and Java).
+*GoogleDP* {cite}`GoogleDP` is a library implementing many differentially private mechanisms in various languages (C++, Go and Java).
-*IBM's diffprivlib* \cite{diffprivlib} is also a rich library implementing a wide variety of DP primitives in python and in particular many DP versions of classical machine learning algorithms.
+*IBM's diffprivlib* {cite}`diffprivlib` is also a rich library implementing a wide variety of DP primitives in python and in particular many DP versions of classical machine learning algorithms.
 These libraries provide the bricks for experts to build DP algorithms. [qrlew](https://qrlew.github.io/) has a very different approach, it is a high level tool designed to take queries written in SQL by a data practitioner with no expertise in privacy and to rewrite them into DP equivalent able to run on any SQL-enabled data store. [qrlew](https://qrlew.github.io/) implemented very few DP mechanisms to date, but automated the whole process of rewriting a query, while these library offer a rich variety of DP mechanism, and give full control to the user to use them as they wish.

-Google built several higher-level tools on top of \cite{GoogleDP}.
+Google built several higher-level tools on top of {cite}`GoogleDP`.
-*PrivacyOnBeam* \cite{PrivacyOnBeam} is a framework to run DP jobs written in Apache Beam with its Go SDK.
+*PrivacyOnBeam* {cite}`PrivacyOnBeam` is a framework to run DP jobs written in Apache Beam with its Go SDK.
-*PipelineDP* \cite{PipelineDP} is a framework that let analysts write Beam-like or Spark-like programs and have them run on Apache Spark or Apache Beam as back-end.
+*PipelineDP* {cite}`PipelineDP` is a framework that let analysts write Beam-like or Spark-like programs and have them run on Apache Spark or Apache Beam as back-end.
 It focuses on the Beam and Spark ecosystem, while [qrlew](https://qrlew.github.io/) tries to provide an SQL interface to the analyst and runs on SQL-enabled back-ends (including Spark, a variety of data warehouses, and more traditional databases).
-\cite{ZetaSQL}, gives the user a way to write SQL-like queries and have them executed on tables using GoogleDB custom code, so it is not  compatible with any SQL data store and support relatively simple queries only.
+{cite}`ZetaSQL`, gives the user a way to write SQL-like queries and have them executed on tables using GoogleDB custom code, so it is not  compatible with any SQL data store and support relatively simple queries only.

-*OpenDP* \cite{OpenDP} is a powerful Rust library with a python bindings.
+*OpenDP* {cite}`OpenDP` is a powerful Rust library with a python bindings.
 It offers many possibilities of building complex DP computations by composing basic elements.
 Nonetheless, it require both expertise in privacy and to learn a new API to describe a query.
 Also, the computations are handled by the Rust core, so it does not integrate easily with existing data stores and may not scale well either.

-*Tumult Analytics* \cite{berghel2022tumult} shares many of the nice composable design of OpenDP, but runs on Apache Spark, making it a scalable alternative to OpenDP.
+*Tumult Analytics* {cite}`berghel2022tumult` shares many of the nice composable design of OpenDP, but runs on Apache Spark, making it a scalable alternative to OpenDP.
 Still, it require the learning of a specific API (close to that of Spark) and cannot leverage any SQL back-end.

 *SmartNoise SQL* is a library that share some of the design choices of [qrlew](https://qrlew.github.io/).
-An analyst can write SQL queries, but the scope of possible queries is relatively limited: no `JOIN}s, no sub-queries, no CTEs (`WITH}) that [qrlew](https://qrlew.github.io/) supports.
+An analyst can write SQL queries, but the scope of possible queries is relatively limited: no `JOIN`s, no sub-queries, no CTEs (`WITH`) that [qrlew](https://qrlew.github.io/) supports.
 Also, it does not run the full computation in the DB so the integration with existing systems may not be straightforward.

-Other systems such as *PINQ* \cite{mcsherry2009privacy} and *Chorus* \cite{johnson2020chorus} are prototypes that do not seem to be actively maintained. *Chorus* shares many of the design goals of [qrlew](https://qrlew.github.io/), but requires post-processing outside of the DB, which can make the integration more complex on the data-owner side (as the computation happens in two distinct places).
+Other systems such as *PINQ* {cite}`mcsherry2009privacy` and *Chorus* {cite}`johnson2020chorus` are prototypes that do not seem to be actively maintained. *Chorus* shares many of the design goals of [qrlew](https://qrlew.github.io/), but requires post-processing outside of the DB, which can make the integration more complex on the data-owner side (as the computation happens in two distinct places).

 Beyond that, [qrlew](https://qrlew.github.io/) brings unique functionalities, such as:
 \begin{itemize}